 What Floor Cleaner Can Remove Tire Mark on an Epoxy Garage Floor?

 Do you know how to clean the painted floors?
 Well, cleaning tire marks on an Epoxy ground is somewhat like that.
-First, you need to cover the area with concrete degreaser—a heavy-duty chemical cleanser—and then you should scrub it after 10 minutes.
+First, you need to cover the area with a concrete degreaser—a heavy-duty chemical cleanser—and then you should scrub it after 10 minutes.

 This would help you get rid of the oil spill in no time.
-But don’t forget to resin the area with water afterwards and dry it immediately.
+But don’t forget to resin the area with water afterward and dry it immediately.
 Otherwise, the ground may become slippery and lead to hazardous situations.

 In case you don’t like strong chemicals, apply some tide to the oily spot and then use some warm water to scrub it.
 This is a cheap method but you’ll need more power when it comes to old marks.
 So, if you want to keep things on a budget, try to clean the tire marks in the drop of a hat.
 If not, they’ll become stronger and refuse to leave!